ICT4SD/CyberSecurity_Strategies/README.md

 If you used a search engine for any of the steps above this information is unnecessary to you, but if you did not, keep reading:
 - If the thousands of sentences in the documents could be ingested into an Apache Solr or Elastic Search server they could be easily searched by the end-users with their specific queries.

+### Unsupervised topic extraction (optional but useful)
+If you can also do an unsupervised analysis to extract the topics of the sentences, this would also be useful.
+This would show that there might be some important topics which do not fit in any of the classification categories of the table above.

 ## Expected result
 After all your efforts above, the expected product is a web page where end-users can interact with the data.
 The webpage should include: